dyanni3/cpk_search/README.md

 ###
 To Do
--make desktop icon
+- make desktop icon
--debug for windows users
+- debug for windows users
--index by date
+- index by date
--key terms for selected set of documents / more like this
+- key terms for selected set of documents / more like this